wahyuwerayana/Silent-Spirits-Project/README.md

 ## 🎯Gameplay

 ## ⚙️Setup
-- Go to the release tab located in the right side of this page.
+- Go <a href="https://xtremehyper.itch.io/forbidden-dreams">here</a> to download the game file
-- Download the .zip file from the latest release available.
+- Scroll down and click the Download Now button
-- Extract the .zip file containing the game.
+- Extract the .zip file
-- Open the .exe file.
+- Open the .exe file